rupendraa/cordova-plugin-wezka-nativecamera/README.md

-Fork Note:  This is a shameful rip of the below mentioned repository.
-Minor modifications have been made but the credit belongs to github member "shaithana".
-Original:  shaithana/cordova-plugin-wezka-nativecamera

-Added the files iOS and Windows8 camera files from com.logilite.vision.camera to make an inclusive package.

-Updates mirrored from Grassik as well.
+Fork Note:  This is a fork of https://github.com/wbt11a/cordova-plugin-wezka-nativecamera native camera plugin that supports both iOS and Android builds.
+This fork fixes the compile issues in Cordova 5 as reported at https://github.com/shaithana/cordova-plugin-wezka-nativecamera/issues/38.

+To install use cordova add plugin https://github.com/zebra1024/cordova-plugin-wezka-nativecamera

 com.wezka.nativecamera
 ==========================